mrmrs/fluidity/README.md

 #### Production

-Just include this file in the head of your html file.
+Just include the fluidity css file in the head of your html file:
 ```
 <link rel="stylesheet" href="css/fluidity.min.css">
 ```

-For elements that need to retain widths that might be wider than a devices viewport (i.e tables) - wrap them in a div with the class 'overflow-container' like so
+For elements that need to retain widths that might be wider than a device's viewport (i.e tables), wrap them in a div with the class 'overflow-container' like so:
 ```html
   <div class="overflow-container">
     <table>